carlosmakin/chacha/README.md

 | chacha20            | 44921.0444          | 222.55            |
 | poly1305            | 16583.3443          | 602.87            |

-These results demonstrate the efficiency of the implemented cryptographic algorithms, making them suitable for high-throughput applications.
+These results highlight the high efficiency of the algorithms, making them ideal for high-throughput applications.

 ## Usage Examples